LoLei/BrandMe/README.md

 # BrandMe

 Brandme is a brand identity generator.
-With a few click it creates your brand.
+With a few clicks it creates your brand.

 Brandme can produce the following:
 - Logos
 - Business cards
 - Fylers
 - Broschures
 - Menus

 More stuff will be added.
 ### Needed libs